shaeka/Gemini-Chatbot/README.md

 # Gemini-Project
-- Create a streamlit app that uses Gemini AI API in a chatbot interface.
+A streamlit app that uses Gemini AI API in a chatbot interface.
-- Create a text summerization app